-I recommend listening to the TED Talk all the way to the end because it explains the logic behind why we artists should always have a big show stopper piece of artwork in our booths or in an exhibition to sell the smaller items.
-After the video, take a look at an example about how I am trying to apply this reasoning for my Judaica.
+I recommend listening to the TED Talk all the way to the end because it explains the logic behind why we artists should always have a big show-stopper piece of artwork in our booths or in an exhibition to sell the smaller items.
+After the video, take a look at an example of how I am trying to apply this reasoning for my Judaica.

 Here is my practical example.

-Right now I have a Seder plate for Tu Bishvat in the exhibition DO NOT DESTROY at the Contemporary Jewish Museum.
+At the time of this post, I had a Seder plate for Tu Bishvat in the exhibition DO NOT DESTROY at the Contemporary Jewish Museum.
 The price places this work outside the average consumer.
 My aspiration (or wish come true) is that a museum will buy this work for their permanent collection.

 Two weeks before the museum exhibition opened, I contacted the museum gift shop about selling some of my Mezuzot.
 Each mezuzah is priced at $175.
 That may put some people into sticker shock compared to the usual gift shop item, but it is a real bargain for the labor, preparation, skills, and design in each mezuzah.

-At the same time, the mezuzot are affordable examples of my work with an environmental message that can be used every day.
+At the same time, the mezuzot were an affordable example of my work with an environmental message that can be used every day.